DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 *Duende.IdentityServer.EntityFramework* can be used with any Entity Framework database provider.
 In this quickstart, you will use Sqlite.
-To add Sqlite support to your IdentityServer project, install the Entity framework Sqlite NuGet package by running the following command from the *IdentityServer*
+To add Sqlite support to your IdentityServer project, install the Entity framework Sqlite NuGet package by running the following command from the *src/IdentityServer*
 directory:

 ```console